 Influencer marketing (Key Opinion Leaders)

-Consumers in Hong Kong are traditionally wary of trying products from brands without consulting a friend or a third-party who have used the product first.
+Consumers in Hong Kong are traditionally wary of trying products from brands without consulting a friend or a third-party who has used the product first.
 For this reason, there is a high dependence on influencer marketing, which is commonly used to shape opinions and drive sales revenue for many brands.

 According to findings from a recent survey by PwC, 68% of consumers surveyed admitted to purchasing products online at least once a week.
 Thanks to extensive mobile connectivity and established technology infrastructures, online retail has become a vital part of the retail sector in Hong Kong.